Beginner Stock Portfolio: Start Simple

 Leverage The Investment Accounts

-Depending on your personal situation, you will have access to different accounts.
-You may ask yourself if you should start with your TFSA or your RRSP.
+Depending on your situation, you will have access to different accounts.
+You may ask yourself whether you should start with your TFSA or RRSP.

 Both accounts play an important role in your beginner portfolio and have different tax advantages and contribution limits (see your TFSA contribution limits).